jdeath/CheckRoyalCaribbeanPrice/README.md

 ## Other Notes
 **Want to monitor a friend's cruise?** You can either link their cruise to your account or add their account the `config.yaml` account list.
 On the Royal Website, you need their reservation number, name, and birthdate to link the cruise to your account (select my name is not listed).
 Then this code will check their packages which avoids needing their username/password.
 For linked reservations, the passenger may appear to be in the wrong room.
 This is just a feature of the code which I cannot seem to fix.
 The correct passengers' first names booked in each room will be shown for each booking.
 If the item was purchased by someone besides the account being used to check the price, the email will notify you that someone else must cancel/rebook.
 The code cannot tell you who actually booked it.
 If you have their username/password, you can add it to the list of accounts in the config.yaml and it will cycle though accounts automatically.

 **Do you have a GTY Room and want to know the room you will likely get?** If a room is not officially assigned yet, the code displays GTY (meaning guarantee) for your room number.
-However, any execursion purchased will show the passengers's name and the room number currently associated with that excursion.
+However, any excursion purchased will show the passenger's name and the room number currently associated with that excursion.
 Guess what?
 That room number is likely the room you will be officially assigned.
 Confirmed by the author, please post an issue if you can confirm this as well.

 ## Related Tools